 - Bloody urine

-- Strong or foul-smelling urine
+- Strong or foul smelling urine

 - Frequent or urgent need to urinate

-- Pain or burning with urination
+- Pain or burning during urination

-- Pressure in the lower pelvis
+- Feelings of pressure in the lower abdomen

 - Low-grade fever